Skip to main content

 await client.keystore.insert(accountId, secretKey);

-const key = await client.keystore.get(accountId);
+const key = await client.keystore.get(pubKeyCommitment); // takes a Word commitment

-const commitments = await client.keystore.getCommitments();
+const commitments = await client.keystore.getCommitments(accountId);

-const id = await client.keystore.getAccountId(commitment);
+const id = await client.keystore.getAccountId(pubKeyCommitment);

 Rust SDK